syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/Toolbox-Configuration.md

 # Toolbox Configuration

-The Syncfusion Toolbox Installer utility adds the Syncfusion WinForms controls into the Visual Studio .NET toolbox.
+The Syncfusion Toolbox utility adds the Syncfusion WinForms controls into the Visual Studio .NET toolbox.

-N> Toolbox configuration support is not available for the Visual Studio Express Edition.
+N> Visual Studio Express Edition does not support toolbox configuration.
 However, you can manually configure the Syncfusion controls into the Visual Studio Express Toolbox.
 To do so, refer the [Manual Toolbox Configuration](https://help.syncfusion.com/common/faq/how-to-configure-the-toolbox-of-visual-studio-manually).

 Syncfusion controls will be automatically configured in the Visual Studio toolbox, while installing the Syncfusion Windows Forms installer, if the <b>“Configure Syncfusion Controls in Visual Studio”</b> checkbox is selected from installer UI.

-Use the following steps to adds the Syncfusion WinForms controls through the Syncfusion Toolbox Installer:
+Use the following steps to add the Syncfusion WinForms controls through the Syncfusion Toolbox Installer:

 1. To launch Toolbox configuration utility, follow either one of the options below: